Kimber Micro 9 Review 2024: Right CCW 1911 for you?

 The company ran into financial issues and was sold to another company.
 That company later filed for bankruptcy protection and ultimately its assets were liquidated.
 In the early 1990’s Greg Warn, one of the original founders, revived the company with the help of an investor.
 The new company was named Kimber of America.
 Greg Warn was pushed out after the investor acquired a majority investment in the company.
 Kimber was then partnered with another company to build a line of 1911 handguns.

-Next, Kimber moved to New York, and they continued to make 1911 handguns.
+Next, Kimber moved to New York, where they continued to make 1911 handguns.
 Today, the name Kimber is synonymous with 1911-style guns.
+As someone who has worked with 1911s extensively in my role as a tactical firearms instructor, I’ve seen firsthand how their design and functionality continue to be a favorite for both training and personal defense.
 That brings us back to the Kimber Micro 9 and the special edition Bel Air.
 Let’s look at the details of this little CCW gun and see how it holds up on the range.

 Kimber Micro 9 Features